-Amber Sheppard is a young professional in the downtown Houston area with focus on the advancement of the performing arts as a cultural enrichment.
-As an employee of Theater District Houston, Amber works closely with the seven downtown resident performing arts organizations and city organizations to advocate and support the performing arts.
-In addition to her daily commitment to the arts, Amber enjoys continuing her studies in flute and sharing her passion and knowledge of music through masterclasses, private lessons, and local performances.
+Amber Sheppard is a young professional in the downtown Houston area focused on the advancement of the performing arts as a cultural enrichment.
+As an active employee in Houston's downtown theater district, Amber works closely with cultural art enthusiasts to advocate and support the performing arts.
+In addition to her daily commitment to the arts, Amber enjoys continuing her studies in flute by sharing her passion and knowledge of music through masterclasses, private lessons, and local performances.

 With a Master of Music from the University of Houston and a Bachelor of Music with a business minor, cum laude, from the University of Central Florida, Amber has always been passionate and curious about music.

 Through her studies, Amber has been invited to perform in masterclasses and study with prominent flutists such as Jim Walker, Ransom Wilson, Carol Wincenc, Rhonda Larson, Jean Ferrandis, Richard Sherman, and Jan Gippo, with her main tutelage from Aralee Dorough, Jennifer Keeney, Melissa Suhr, Dr. Nora Lee Garcia, and Kimberly Calvi-Logan.